elmtree-askmo/cloudcannon-app/content/learn/chemistry/what-is-a-valence-shell-and-why-is-it-important-in-chemical-bonding.md

 url: /learn/chemistry/questions/what-is-a-valence-shell-and-why-is-it-important-in-chemical-bonding
 score: -1.0
 related_article1:
-    id: 166811
+    id: 166807
-    title: What are some common uses of sodium chloride?
+    title: >-
+        Describe the process of ionic bond formation between sodium and chlorine.
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-some-common-uses-of-sodium-chloride
+    url: /learn/chemistry/questions/describe-the-process-of-ionic-bond-formation-between-sodium-and-chlorine
 related_article2:
-    id: 166812
+    id: 166806
-    title: What are the two main types of chemical bonds and how do they contribute to the formation of matter?
+    title: >-
+        How are ions formed in the context of ionic bonding?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-two-main-types-of-chemical-bonds-and-how-do-they-contribute-to-the-formation-of-matter
+    url: /learn/chemistry/questions/how-are-ions-formed-in-the-context-of-ionic-bonding
 related_article3:
-    id: 166805
+    id: 166797
-    title: Explain the octet rule and its significance in chemical stability.
+    title: >-
+        How do molecules form from atoms?
     subject: Chemistry
-    url: /learn/chemistry/questions/explain-the-octet-rule-and-its-significance-in-chemical-stability
+    url: /learn/chemistry/questions/how-do-molecules-form-from-atoms
 related_article4:
-    id: 166797
+    id: 166810
-    title: How do molecules form from atoms?
+    title: >-
+        What is the chemical structure of sodium chloride and how is it formed?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-do-molecules-form-from-atoms
+    url: /learn/chemistry/questions/what-is-the-chemical-structure-of-sodium-chloride-and-how-is-it-formed
 related_article5:
-    id: 166811
+    id: 166800
-    title: What are some common uses of sodium chloride?
+    title: >-
+        How does the atomic number relate to the number of protons in an atom?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-some-common-uses-of-sodium-chloride
+    url: /learn/chemistry/questions/how-does-the-atomic-number-relate-to-the-number-of-protons-in-an-atom
 ---

 &nbsp;